Jerison-Lee identity and Semi-linear subelliptic equation on CR manifold: Introduction

-',' would be omitted while writing derivatives of solution $u$ in this article.
-In fact, positive solution doesn't exist if $\lambda\leqslant0$ by directly integrating by part, hence assume that $\lambda>0$.
-Existence and regularity of solutions are discussed carefully in \cite{MR0880182}, then only classification of smooth solutions are considered in this article.
+Positive solutions don't exist if $\lambda\leqslant0$ by directly integrated by part, hence assume that $\lambda>0$.
+The existence and regularity of solutions are discussed carefully in \cite{MR0880182}, then only the classification of smooth solutions is considered in this article.

-In \cite{MR0924699}, D. Jerison and J. M. Lee introduced a remarkable identity to deduce the following theorem.
+In celebrated paper \cite{MR0924699}, Jerison-Lee introduced remarkable identities to deduce the following theorem.

-\begin{theorem}[\cite{MR0924699} Theorem A] Assume that $u>0$ satisfying $(\ref{equ})$ with $\alpha=\displaystyle\frac{n+2}{n}$, $\lambda=\displaystyle\frac{n^2}{4}$, and $(M^{2n+1},\theta)=(\mathbb S^{2n+1},\theta_c)$, then there exists $s\geqslant0$, $\xi\in\mathbb S^{2n+1}$ such that
+\begin{theorem}[\cite{MR0924699} Theorem A] Assume that $u>0$ satisfying \eqref{equ} with $\alpha=\displaystyle\frac{n+2}{n}$, $\lambda=\displaystyle\frac{n^2}{4}$, and $(M^{2n+1},\theta)=(\mathbb S^{2n+1},\theta_c)$, then there exists $s\geqslant0$, $\xi\in\mathbb S^{2n+1}$ such that

 \end{theorem}